 Ohio is blessed with a geographic orientation that brings us lots of birds--both numbers and species.
 But perhaps more important than high species lists are the large numbers of certain birds that Ohio plays an integral role in supporting, either as part of their migratory corridor or by providing breeding habitat.
 And since our state has strong influences from all directions--prairies from the west, unglaciated Appalachian plateaus on the south and east, and of course our great inland sea to the north, Lake Erie--we are critical to a broad suite of species.

-Major Randal Rogers, of the Ohio National Guard, is currently stationed in Iraq with his unit, the 371st Sustainment Brigade.
+Major Randal Rogers, of the Ohio National Guard, was stationed in Iraq with his unit, the 371st Sustainment Brigade until 2012.
 He has been a member of OOS since its inception, and he has taken his birding enthusiasm with him to Iraq.
-He has been trying to interest his fellow soldiers in birds, and more importantly, he has been working to conserve Iraq's birdlife.
+He helped fellow soldiers with an interest in birds, and more importantly, he has been working to conserve Iraq's birdlife.
 To those ends, he has been publishing a newsletter about the natural history of Iraq, Al-Asad au Natural.